sitphp/commands/doc/2_creating_a_command.md

 }
 ```

 To send the arguments to your command, just type their value in your terminal.
-Options are preceded with two hyphens (ex : `--color`).
+Options should preceded with two hyphens (ex : `--color`).
 Options can take values like so `--color=red`.
 If no value is specified, the option value will be `true`.

 You could run our previous command typing something like this in the terminal :